QCFELIX/QCFELIX/README.md

 ## 👨‍💻 About Me

-🎮 Passionate about FiveM development based in Quebec, I specialize in creating innovative QBCore resources.
+🎮 Passionate about FiveM development based in Quebec, I specialize in creating innovative QBCore resources and other frameworks.
 My goal is to push the boundaries of what's possible in the FiveM universe by combining performance and creativity.

 💡 An expert in script optimization and full-stack development, I create unique gaming experiences that blend smoothness and immersion.
 Whether it's improving server performance or designing modern user interfaces, I always strive to deliver high-quality code.